shenzhuxi/readiator/README.md

 Building App
 -------------------------

-Use gulp to generate files in ./www/ for Cordova
+Use Gulp to generate files in ./www/ for Cordova

 ```
 gulp